elebar15/calimera/README.md

 This webapp is just to receive a daily mail with a nice sentence to start a good day.

-You can register your email to receive the sentence but is planned to be able to have thanks to a rss feed or just by poping on the main page.
+You can register your email to receive the sentence but it is also planned to be able to read the sentence thanks to a rss feed or just by poping on the main page.
-Daily or weekly frequency choice will be added later.
+It offers the possibilty for anyone to propose a sentence.

 Also planned:
-- offer the possibilty for anyone to propose a sentence
+- daily or weekly delivery choice
 - categories of sentences (and the possibility to choose to receive the wanted categories)
 - unsubscribe option
 - administration managment